jaredszajkowski/jaredszajkowski.github.io/content/posts/predictive-power-moving-averages/predictive-power-moving-averages.md

 ## Introduction

-The idea of time series momentum (AKA, trend following) heavily relies on the idea that, for an asset experiencing upward momentum, if the price at time t is higher than the price at time t-x, then the price at time t+y is likely to be higher than the price at time t.
+The theory of time series momentum (AKA, trend following) heavily relies on the idea that if the price at time t is higher than the price at time t-x, then the price at time t+y is likely to be higher than the price at time t.

-In this post, we will investigate the idea of moving averages, and whether if the price at time t is higher or lower than the moving average up until time t (for several different lookback periods) has any predictive power for forward returns (for several different horizons).
+In this post, we will investigate the idea of moving averages, and whether if the price at time t is higher or lower than the moving average up until time t (for several different lookback periods) has any predictive power for forward returns (for several different time horizons).

  ## Python Imports